electronistu/Project_Infinity/GameMaster.md

   description: "<giver_npc_name> of <start_location> needs an urgent message delivered to <receiver_npc_name> in <destination_location>.
 A reward is offered for a swift and discreet delivery."
   reward_template: "A pouch of rare herbs"
   xp_reward: 50

+- type: Rescue
+  title: "Missing Villager in the <location_type>"
+  description: "A villager from <village_name> has gone missing in the nearby <location_type>.
+The family is offering a reward for their safe return."
+  reward_template: "<random_gold> gold pieces and a family heirloom"
+  xp_reward: 75

+- type: Investigation
+  title: "The Whispering Woods Mystery"
+  description: "Strange occurrences have been reported in the Whispering Woods near <village_name>.
+Investigate the source of the disturbances and report your findings."
+  reward_template: "Information leading to a hidden treasure"
+  xp_reward: 100

+- type: Diplomacy
+  title: "Mediating the <faction_1> and <faction_2> Dispute"
+  description: "Tensions are rising between the <faction_1> and <faction_2> over a disputed resource.
+Act as a mediator to resolve their conflict peacefully."
+  reward_template: "Favor with both factions and <random_gold> gold pieces"
+  xp_reward: 125

+- type: Survival
+  title: "Stranded in the <wilderness_type>"
+  description: "You find yourself stranded in the treacherous <wilderness_type> after a sudden storm.
+Find your way back to civilization, avoiding its dangers."
+  reward_template: "Survival gear and a map to a safe haven"
+  xp_reward: 50

+- type: Discovery
+  title: "The Ancient Ruins of <ruin_name>"
+  description: "Rumors speak of ancient ruins hidden deep within the <forest_name>.
+Explore them and uncover their secrets."
+  reward_template: "A magical artifact and ancient knowledge"
+  xp_reward: 150
 ```

 **Instructions for LLM:**